 Gonorrhea is treated with 3 grams as a single oral dose.
 Patients with this infection should also be tested for syphilis.

-For any infection that is stubborn or severe in nature such they do not respond much to the medication, the dosage can be increased to high levels.
-This should be done only upon the doctor’s discretion.
+For any infection that is stubborn or severe in nature such, they do not respond much to the medication, the dosage can be increased to high levels.
+This should be done only at the doctor’s discretion.

 What should I know about using Amoxicillin?